File System Infobase Manager

 So the system has to accessible from multiple axis, one of which needs to be chronological, and it needs to be robust enough to be application independent.

-In her system amberV used codes added in MultiMarkdown, a very sophisticated approach.
+In her system amberV uses codes added in MultiMarkdown, a very sophisticated approach.
 I use the file name.
-It’s simpler for me and I don’t have to learn MMD.
-Every file I save has a date, a code, and a unique identifier for the file name.
+For me it’s simpler and I don’t have to learn MMD.
+For every file I save I add a date, a code, and a unique identifier.
+That’s the file name.

 So this file would be …